-Thank you for your interest about our project “Pasturs-Risk reduction from the return of large carnivores at the Orobie Alps as an occasion of sustainable development for the local community”.
+Thank you for your interest about our project “Pasturs-Risk reduction from the return of large carnivores in the Alps as an occasion of sustainable development for the local community”.

-Two important species arousing enthusiasm and discussion are returning to the Orobie mountains in the province of Bergamo (northern Italy): the wolf and the bear.
-The conflict between large carnivores and zootechnical activities is one of the most important causes of persecution against predators.
-The reduction of possible damages can be achieved through the adoption of specific prevention measures like guarding dogs, night shelters and fences for livestock and direct surveillance by shepherds.
+Two important species, which arouse enthusiasm and discussion are returning: the wolf and the bear.
+The conflict between large carnivores and zootechnical activities is one of the most important causes of persecution operated by people against predators.
+The reduction of possible damages can be achieved through the adoption of specific prevention measures like the use of guarding dogs, night shelters and fences for livestock and direct surveillance by the shepherd.

-Thanks to Pasturs, local shepherds’ communities benefit from the transmission of knowledge and practices useful to manage conflicts with large predators and to reduce the risk of economic damage for shepherds and of poaching for predators.
-The improvement of coexistence between shepherds and large predators is the best strategy in order to reduce both the risk of extinction of large carnivores and the risk of herd predation.
+Thanks to the project, the local shepherds’ community will benefit from the transmission of knowledge and practices useful in the managing of conflicts with large predators as to reduce the risk of economic damage for shepherds and of poaching for predators.
+The improvement of coexistence between shepherds and large predators is the better strategy in order to reduce different types of risks: for zootechnical activities from possible predation and for protected species from extinction.

-The heart of the project is the encounter between volunteers and shepherds; volunteers offers concrete help to shepherds in their daily activities in the pastures and create an environment of reciprocal trust, which substantiates in a collaboration aimed at reducing risks.
+The heart of the project is the encounter between volunteers and shepherds; volunteers offers concrete help to shepherds in their daily activities in the pastures and create an environment of reciprocal trust, which substantiates in a collaboration aimed at the reduction of the mentioned risks.

 Hikes in surprising places, amazing night sky, crisp mountain airs: to participate in the project means to live an unforgettable experience while being helpful to shepherd, and in the protection of wolves and bears while sustaining traditional farming.

 Specifically, what do we ask to volunteers?

 Selected volunteers, after following a mandatory brief course, spend a period in the pastures (min 1 week max 3 months, from June to August) in the Bergamo province, with the flocks (sheep and/or goats), helping the shepherd in his daily activities.